 100 years later, Fatima still offers a potent message

-“The apparitions of Fatima are a historical event with an extraordinary significance, and they have a meaning that’s not only religious, but also socio-political,” Cardinal Jose Saraiva Martins told CNA in an interview.
+"The apparitions of Fatima are a historical event with an extraordinary significance, and they have a meaning that's not only religious, but also socio-political," Cardinal Jose Saraiva Martins told CAN in an interview.

 What Our Lady offered during her apparitions is a message "that deals with mankind as mankind, not only Christians or believers," and because of this, it "has an extraordinary authority" in the world today.